ucb-ee106/ee106a_jupyterbook/_build/html/_sources/rigid_body_rotations.md

 ![image](/images/cellphone.png)

-*Above: A cell phone that gets rotated after time $t$.
-Notice how the distance between the two points remains the same.*
+*Above: A cell phone that gets rotated after time $t.$ Notice how the distance between the two points remains the same.*

-As you can see, since the cell phone is a rigid body, the distance between points $p_1$ and $p_2$ at time 0 is the same as the distance between the points at time $t$, after we've rotated the phone.\
+As you can see, since the cell phone is a rigid body, the distance between points $p_1$ and $p_2$ at time 0 is the same as the distance between the points at time $t,$ after we've rotated the phone.\
 Thinking more broadly about rigid bodies in robotics, we may consider quadcopter drones, links of robot arms, aircraft, and many more to be rigid bodies.